“This post may contain affiliate links. Please read my disclosure for more info.

 Trying to save money on a low income may sound like an oxymoron.
 When you’re struggling to get by, trying to ramp up your savings may seem impossible.

 But life is happening now.
 And whatever you want to do in life can’t wait for “someday”.

 So whatever you want to afford – training, travel, investing in a side business… we’re gonna lay out a plan to get from here to there.

-Saving money when your income is low might be a challenge, but it’s not impossible if you have the right strategy.
+Saving money when your income is low might be a challenge, but it’s not impossible if you strategize a bit.

 Rather than eliminate every little joy in life, like your Starbucks coffee here and there, let’s focus on the bigger wins.
 The adjustments that’ll provide the biggest impact for the least amount of effort.

 There are 10 key areas where you can save that’ll make a big impact.
 But first, here are a few ways to set yourself up for success.

 Imagine you’re taking a long road trip.
 You wouldn’t just grab your jacket and jump in the car, right?